tkamag/AWS-Data-DEA-C01-Course/Data_Analytics_Fundamentals.md

 ### D.2 Introduction to structured data stores
 > **Structured data** is stored in a tabular format, often within a database management system.
 * **Flat-file data** : There is no consistency from one file to the next.
 Joining data together is nearly impossible without pre-processing, and there is no way to gauge the integrity of the data.
 * **Relational databases** : They allow you to rapidly collect, update, and query data.
 One of their greatest strengths is their ability to enforce ACID compliancy.
+(RDS Read-Replica and so on)

 #### D.2.1 Types of information systems
 There are two main ways—known as information systems—of organizing data within a relational database.
 The data can be organized to focus on the storage of transactions or the process of analyzing transactions.